-The basic platform of GD-series use the progressive scan CCD (or CMOS).
+The basic platform of GP-series use the progressive scan CCD (or CMOS).
 The full scan image is by progressive scan, which does not reduce the resolution by capturing one frame (i.e. field image in Interlace reduces the resolution).
-The platform uses 40MHz x2 clocks as standard and the typical full frame rate is 200 fps for VGA, 12 fps for 5 Mega-pixel.
+The platform uses 40MHz clock as standard and the typical full frame rate is 100 fps for VGA, 31 fps for XGA, and 23 fps for SXGA.
 The Coyote grabber function "image size" is set to cover the camera's active pixel data.
 The horizontal number is multiple of 4 and the vertical is the exact vertical pixel numbers.
+In our VGA camera, CCD output of horizontal pixel data is 659 x 494 but the best number of 4's multiple is 656.
+Therefore, the data sheet shows active pixels of 656 x 494 as the GigE camera data.

-3.3.5.2 Partial Scan: (Mode A: 00 00 00 10, - 11, -12, -14 and Mode B: - 20, -21, -22, -24)
+3.3.5.2 Partial Scan: (00 00 00 10, - 11, -12, -14)

-The GD-series output the full frame images in higher frame rate than most of similar cameras but also output the partial scan images with even higher frame rate.
-The VGA full scan is 200 fps but 240 line partial scan outputs 380 fps.
-The factory set partial scan lines are 240 for the VGA, and 1380 (A) and 1080 (B) for the 5-Meg.
+The GP-series output the full frame images in higher frame rate than most of similar cameras but also output the partial scan images with even higher frame rate.
+The VGA full scan is 100 fps but 240 line partial scan outputs 190 fps.
+The factory set partial scan lines are 240 for the VGA, 400 for the XGA, 720 for the SXGA.
 The location of starting lines is programmable (00 26).
 The vertical area is variable only in horizontal line counts (Horizontal pixel number does not change).
 This field of view adjustment is helpful to align the point of interest without moving the camera position.

 The exposure control and other functions of normal scan are also applied to the partial scan modes.
 3.3.5.3 ROI Setting in Frame Grabber Function (Coyote Application)